google-marketing-solutions/vigenair/README.md

     <center><img src='./img/segments.png' width="600px" alt="Vigenair UI: Segments list" /></center>

 * User Controls for video variant generation:
-  * Users are presented with an optional prompt which they can use to steer the output towards focusing on - or excluding, via the *Exclude from video variants* checkbox - certain aspects, like certain entities or topics in the input video, or target audience of the resulting video variant.
+  * Users are presented with an optional prompt which they can use to steer the output towards focusing on - or excluding - certain aspects, like certain entities or topics in the input video, or target audience of the resulting video variant.
   * Users may also use the *Target duration* slider to set their desired target duration.
   * Users can then click `Generate` to generate variants accordingly, which will query language models on Vertex AI with a detailed script of the video to generate potential variants that fulfill the optional user-provided prompt and target duration.
 * Generated variants are displayed in tabs - one per tab - and both the *video preview* and *segments list* views are updated to preselect the A/V segments of the variant currently being viewed.
 Clicking on the video's play button in the *video preview* mode will preview only those preselected segments.